muxyz/website/index.md

 <p>Open source was meant to solve these issues but
 that hasn't played out the way we hoped.
-There's a need to start again and build a new system that provides an open alternative to the systems we have today.</p>
+There's a need to start again and build a new network that provides an open alternative to the systems we have today.</p>
 <p>
 We propose a new app platform, which focuses on the needs of people, not profits.